 MintMCP Enterprise Authentication:

-- SAML integration with identity providers
+- SSO integration with identity providers

 - Okta SSO configuration for enterprise identity